-The Department of Population Medicine focuses on improving health care delivery and population health through innovative research and teaching.
-This is a brief overview of a few research and public health surveillance projects conducted by our faculty and staff.
-Please visit the individual research group pages for a more in depth look at our research programs.
+The Department of Population Medicine focuses on improving health care delivery and population health through research and education, in partnership with health plans, delivery systems, and public health agencies.
+This is a brief overview of our research and public health surveillance projects.
+Please visit the individual research group pages for an in-depth look at our research programs.

 PI: Ann Wu, MD, MPH